Researching the Legal System of the Lao People’s Democratic Republic

 • To have other rights and perform other obligations according to laws and regulations.

 A key policy direction on decentralization, Decree No. 9/PMO 2012 known as the Sam Sang Policy (Three-builds), assigns the provinces as strategic units, districts as comprehensively strong units responsible for planning and budget preparation, and villages as development units.
 The rationale of the Decree is to strengthen Government ownership and accountability in local implementation of national programs, priority development projects and projects covered in the Public Investment Programs (PIP) relative to the local needs and priorities, good governance and socio-economic management of local administration, and improve public service delivery.
-Recent developments included formulation of rules and mechanisms on village administration and revision of administrative arrangements on empowering local administrative units and decision-making capacity.
+Recent developments included the formulation of rules and mechanisms on village administration and revision of administrative arrangements on empowering local administrative units and decision-making capacity.

-2.6 People’s Court
+2.6.
+People’s Court

 The People’s Courts constitute the judicial branch of the State and consist of:[121]